ai4ce/NYU-VPR/README.md

 Copy the `train_image_paths.txt` and `test_image_paths.txt` to test/posenet.

-Obtain the latitude and longtitude of training images and convert them to normalized universal transverse mercator (UTM) coordinates.
+Obtain the latitude and longtitude of training images and convert them to normalized Universal Transverse Mercator (UTM) coordinates.

 ```
 $ cd test/posenet